stefanskiasan/kaiban-board/README.md

 # KaibanJS: The JavaScript Framework for AI
-Workflows

 AI workflows are the future of software development, but building robust, multi-agent systems in JavaScript can be challenging.
-That’s why we created **KaibanJS**, an open-source framework designed to make integrating AI agents into JavaScript applications straightforward, flexible, and powerful.
+That’s why we created [KaibanJS](https://github.com/kaiban-ai/KaibanJS), an open-source framework designed to make integrating AI agents into JavaScript applications straightforward, flexible, and powerful.

-With **KaibanJS**, you have the freedom to build AI-powered systems without being tied down by specific platforms or ecosystems.
+With [KaibanJS](https://github.com/kaiban-ai/KaibanJS), you have the freedom to build AI-powered systems without being tied down by specific platforms or ecosystems.
 It's built from the ground up for JavaScript developers, with the MIT License, allowing you to freely use, modify, and deploy it wherever you need.

 ---